open-horizon/exchange-api/README.md

 - The properties used for advertising and searching should always have its value element be a string.
 For example the memory property value should be `"300"` instead of `300`.
 This is because scalatra is automatically converting the json to scala data structures, and i don't know how to have the data structures that vary in type.

+## Changes Between v1.25.0 and v1.26.0

+- Fixed bug in which the CORS header Access-Control-Allow-Origin was not set in the response

 ## Changes Between v1.24.0 and v1.25.0

 - Added /microservices and /workloads resources